An oasis located on the western shore of the Dead Sea. A prosperous town, famous for its fertile land, dates and persimmon perfume.

 Ancient Ein Gedi is located on Tel Goren, a low hill (size of 2 dunam – 1/4 acre) on the north bank of Nahal Arugot.
 It was established as a small village in the 7th century BC, during the Judean Kingdom.
 A seal was found bearing the name “Uriyahu son of Azaryahu”, perhaps belonging to an official Judean clerk around the 6th-7th century BC.

 The village thrived during the next 14 centuries, expanding into a small city which was located around and near the ancient site.
 A small harbor was located in Ein Gedi, and wood and stones anchors were found here on the eastern side of the synagogue.
 At some times the water level reached and flooded the houses of Ein Gedi.

-The Assyrians destroyed the village (still located on Tell Goren) in the 6th century, but it was repopulated after the exiles return during the Persian period.
-The village continued until the 4th C, then was deserted.
+The Babylonians destroyed the village (located on Tel Goren) in the 6th century BC (~582 BC).
+It was repopulated after the exiles return during the Persian period (~440 BC).
+The village continued until the 4th century, then was deserted.

 Ein Gedi was damaged during the first and second revolts against the Romans (70, 132 AD), but survived after a short time.
 During the first revolt, the village was sacked by their fellow zealot Jews from Masada, who filled up their storerooms with the booty from the village.

 A grand synagogue was excavated inside the ruins of the town.
 The present structure is dated to the 5th century AD and based on earlier structures starting from the beginning of the 3rd century.

 The synagogue was destroyed by fire in the middle of the 6th century, during the period of Justin II.
 Thus came an end of 1,000 years of civilization in the Ein Gedi oasis, and remained in ruins since then.